 - Freeze-dried meals

-Canned goods should include high protein items like canned tuna.
+Canned goods should include high-protein items like canned tuna.
 Of course, if anyone in your group is allergic to tuna, you can opt for canned chicken, beef, or sausages.
-Tuna is of the healthiest of all the canned meats, but if your family cannot tolerate it, you can offer a lower protein alternative.
+Tuna is the healthiest of all the canned meats, but if your family cannot tolerate it, you can offer a lower protein alternative.

-Other canned food with a long shelf life include soups, vegetables, and fruits.
-Canned peaches, pineapples, and pears are ideal because they also contain a substantial amount of edible liquid.
-Products with a high-water content will keep you hydrated, and sufficient hydration is a necessity for emergencies.
+Other canned foods with a long shelf life include soups, vegetables, and fruits.
+Canned peaches, pineapples, and pears are ideal because they contain a substantial amount of edible liquid.
+Products with a high-water content will keep you hydrated, and sufficient hydration is necessary for emergencies.

 Although soup is excellent survival food, some brands are packed with sodium.
-Try to buy low-sodium soups that won’t make you too thirsty after consuming.
+Try to buy low-sodium soups that won’t make you too thirsty after consuming them.
 If your group complains about the soup, add a small amount of table salt or herbs.

 Clean drinking water is essential for emergencies.
-A three-week water supply that provides at least a half-gallon per person every day is the minimum requirement.
-You can purchase purified water from the grocery store, or you can buy a premium water container and a portable filter.
+The minimum requirement is a three-week water supply that provides at least a half-gallon per person every day.
+You can purchase purified water from the grocery store or buy a premium water container and a portable filter.

 You may encounter a situation where your purified water supply becomes damaged or contaminated.
 For instance, someone in your family may unintentionally drop several gallons of emergency water down the stairs of your basement.

 If this happens, you can distill water from an outside water source.
-Distilling is more effective than boiling because it will remove any trace of heavy metals or minerals.
+Distilling is more effective than boiling because it removes any trace of heavy metals or minerals.

-Dehydrated fruits such as dried bananas, apricots, raisins, and cranberries are a great source of fiber and essential vitamins.
+Dehydrated fruits such as dried bananas, apricots, raisins, and cranberries are excellent sources of fiber and essential vitamins.
 Keep the fruit sealed in plastic bags or airtight containers to protect the food from pests.

-You can purchase dehydrated fruit from the grocery store, or you can dry your food with a dehydrator.
+You can purchase dehydrated fruit from the grocery store or dry your food with a dehydrator.

 Some survivalists do not recommend nuts because they are hard on your teeth.
-If you have sensitive teeth that are prone to cracking, you can avoid the nuts.
+If sensitive teeth are prone to cracking, you can avoid the nuts.
 However, nuts are high in protein and can be stored in containers without refrigeration.

 Hikers have relied on trail mix (which includes nuts) for long journeys and usually return without too many broken teeth.
-Your body needs salt but try to find nuts or nut mixes that have a low sodium content.
+Your body needs salt but try to find nuts or nut mixes with low sodium content.
 Some mixes are loaded with sodium and exceed the minimum daily requirement per serving.

 Rice and pasta are excellent carbohydrate sources and are simple to cook and store.
-You can add canned sauces and dried herbs to make them more appealing and tastier but avoid premade sauces that contain high levels of preservatives.
+You can add canned sauces and dried herbs to make them more appealing and tastier, but avoid premade sauces containing high preservatives.

-Rice, along with canned tuna and veggies, may not be a four-star meal, but it will keep you energized during a crisis.
+Rice, canned tuna, and veggies may not be a four-star meal, but they will keep you energized during a crisis.
 Store the rice and pasta in sealed containers away from heat and humidity.

-Freeze-dried meals can vary from inexpensive packets that have a short shelf life, to high-end survival meals that have a shelf life of a quarter-century.
+Freeze-dried meals can vary from inexpensive packets with a short shelf life to high-end survival meals with a quarter-century shelf life.

-Freeze-dried food has come down in price and made huge leaps in flavor over the past 5 years or so.
-I would definitely recommend Ready Hour food.
+Freeze-dried food has decreased in price and made huge leaps in flavor over the past five years.
+I would recommend Ready Hour food.
 You can see my full review of their meals here.

-As long as you keep oatmeal in a cool, dry location away from heat and humidity, it will keep for two years.
-Oatmeal is high in fiber and carbohydrates, and it contains essential nutrients like iron and potassium.
+If you keep oatmeal in a cool, dry location away from heat and humidity, it will keep for two years.
+Oatmeal is high in fiber and carbohydrates and contains essential nutrients like iron and potassium.

-When an emergency reduces your caloric intake, and you don’t have access to fresh fruits and vegetables, it’s wise to supplement your meals with vitamins.
-Although some of the previous foods contain essential vitamins, some people consume less under stressful conditions.
+When an emergency reduces your caloric intake and you don’t have access to fresh fruits and vegetables, it’s wise to supplement your meals with vitamins.
+Although some previous foods contain essential vitamins, some people consume less under stressful conditions.

 To keep your household healthy and alert, purchase a three-week supply of vitamins.

-In the last fifteen years, government recommendations concerning disaster planning have significantly changed.
+Government recommendations concerning disaster planning have significantly changed in the last fifteen years.
 Before 2005, officials suggested having a three-day supply of food and water stocked in case of an emergency.